 Following the coronavirus pandemic, the European Commission launched a comprehensive and ambitious recovery plan.
 In this regard, cohesion policy will play a key role in ensuring a balanced recovery, fostering convergence and making sure no one is left behind.
-The REACT-EU regulation has been adopted on 23 December 2020.
+The REACT-EU regulation was adopted on 23 December 2020.

 The REACT-EU package